-Cleanfeed makes it easy to play local audio files.
-Insert a radio jingle into a live show; play your podcast intro; include a pre-recorded segment; or share your latest production work to a client.
-Our clips player eliminates any complications when it comes to recording, too.
+Cleanfeed makes it easy to insert a radio jingle into a live show; play your podcast intro; include a pre-recorded segment; or loop a music bed.
+In this guide we’ll show you how.

 For the best possible playback quality, we recommend editing and saving in WAV format, or FLAC format if you can.